Gotham City (website): History

 In June 2019, Gotham City revealed that SICPA, a Swiss company that provides security inks for currencies and sensitive documents, is subject to criminal proceedings by the Office of the Attorney General of Switzerland for acts of corruption in Brazil.
-In August 2019, Gotham City published a second article stating that the federal investigation against SICPA involves suspicions of corruption in fourteen countries.
-In June 2021, Gotham City revealed that the federal investigation against Sicpa was extended to Philippe Amon, Sicpa's owner.
+In August 2019, it published a second article stating that the federal investigation against SICPA involves suspicions of corruption in fourteen countries.
+In June 2021, it revealed that the federal investigation against Sicpa was extended to Philippe Amon, Sicpa's owner.